 - Support can be engaged by emailing email@example.com

 We take responsibility for assisting students as they navigate through the complexities and challenges of their online experience by developing their digital citizenship.

 Digital Citizenship Resources

 The York School’s Wellness team and Learning, Technology & Innovation Department created Digital Citizenship Resources which provide best practices and address risk factors involved with children on social media.

-At school, we see many wonderful educational and community building opportunities through social media and incorporate them into our classrooms when we can, but we also ensure students from a young age understand the responsibility that comes with having an online presence.
+At school, we see many wonderful educational and community-building opportunities through social media and incorporate them into our classrooms when we can, but we also ensure students from a young age understand the responsibility that comes with having an online presence.

-If you have any specific questions about social media and your children, please contact Director of Learning, Innovation and Technology, Justin Medved.
+If you have any specific questions about social media and your children, please contact the Director of Learning, Innovation and Technology, Justin Medved.